ostelco/ostelco-core/client-api/API.md

  - The API is a REST API.
  - Assumes that some OAuth2 or similar based service is used for authentication.
  - All client interactions goes through the backend, including handling of authentication, payment etc.
- - Subscriptions as such has already been activated through the CRM systemm including registration of email address etc.
+ - Subscriptions as such has already been activated through the CRM system including registration of email address etc.

 ## Data model